ori0nis/sistema-tareas-javafx/README.md

 Welcome to my first attempt at JavaFx programming!

-Sistema de Tareas is a simple task logger where you can add, modify or delete tasks that are allocated in a SQL database.
+Sistema de Tareas is a simple task management system where you can add, modify or delete tasks that are allocated in a SQL database, and connected to the JavaFx visual interface using Springboot, JPA and Hibernate.

 This app was created following Ubaldo Acosta's lead during his "Universidad Java" masterclass.